-BEIJING (AP) — China's manufacturing activity improved in February for the first time in four months but export demand weakened, a survey released Monday showed.
+A new survey shows China's manufacturing activity improved in February for the first time in several months.

-HSBC's manufacturing index based on a survey of factory purchasing managers rose to 50.7 from January's 49.7.
-It uses a 100-point scale on which numbers above 50 show activity increasing.
+HSBC Corp. said Monday its purchasing managers' index rose to 50.7 from January's 49.7 on a 100-point scale on which numbers above 50 show activity increasing.
+It was the first improvement since October.

 On Saturday, Beijing cut interest rates for a second time in three months in a sign of official worry that China's economic slowdown is deepening too abruptly.

-The HSBC survey, conducted by Markit Economics, found growth in output and total new orders accelerated but new export business declined for the first time in 10 months.
+HSBC said its survey found growth in output and total new orders accelerated but new export business declined for the first time in 10 months.

-Input costs fell, adding to the possibility that already low inflation could tumble into a potentially dangerous bout of deflation.
+Input costs fell, raising the prospect that already low inflation could tumble into a potentially dangerous bout of deflation.